DevOps - A brief overview

 Don't just take our words for it

 Rejolut is staying at the forefront of technology.
-From participating in, and winning, hackathons to showcase their ability to implement almost any piece of code.
-To contributing in open source software for anyone in the world to benefit from the increased functionality.
+From participating in (and winning) hackathons to showcasing their ability to implement almost any piece of code and contributing in open source software for anyone in the world to benefit from the increased functionality.
 They’ve shown they can do it all.

 Pablo Peillard